freeCodeCamp/freeCodeCamp/guide/english/algorithms/sorting-algorithms/quick-sort/index.md

 | Name                  | Best            | Average             | Worst               | Memory    | Stable    | Comments  |
 | --------------------- | :-------------: | :-----------------: | :-----------------: | :-------: | :-------: | :-------- |
 | **Quick sort**        | n&nbsp;log(n)   | n&nbsp;log(n)       | n<sup>2</sup>       | log(n)    | No        |  Quicksort is usually done in-place with O(log(n)) stack space |

 The space complexity of quick sort is O(n).
-This is an improvement over other divide and conquer sorting algorithms, which take O(nlong(n)) space.
+This is an improvement over other divide and conquer sorting algorithms, which take O(n log(n)) space.

 #### More Information: